Last updated on May 12, 2022.

 We mentioned before that BlueCat got that statistic about internal traffic from an analysis of the DNS traffic it handles every day across its large, diverse customer base.
 It’s that very position on the network, and the role we play in directing all network traffic, that gives us the ability to solve the challenge of visibility and control.

 The recursive layers which prevent visibility from the network boundary can also provide a great deal of visibility at the client level.
 By acting as the “first hop” recursive server for every network query, BlueCat sees everything that’s coming off of a client device – both internal and external – without the need for an on-device agent.
-Those DNS records have a ton of valuable intelligence which can provide insights into what’s going on across the enterprise, all implemented with a very light touch.
+Those DNS records have a ton of valuable intelligence that can provide insights into what’s going on across the enterprise, all implemented with a very light touch.

-That same position on the network allows security team to act on every DNS resolution before it goes anywhere.
+That same position on the network allows security teams to act on every DNS resolution before it goes anywhere.
 Even more importantly, BlueCat also provides insight into the source of malicious queries, allowing administrators to mitigate infected devices directly rather than trying to connect the dots through multiple layers of data.
-Our customers rave not only about the ability to shut down traffic from a compromised client, but also about the fact that they can do it in real time, not after days of data analysis.
+Our customers rave not only about the ability to shut down traffic from a compromised client, but also about the fact that they can do it in real-time, not after days of data analysis.

 Learn more about how BlueCat leverages DNS management as part of its intelligent security offering.